Canon M200 vs Fujifilm X-T30

-Both the M200 and the X-T30 are recent models that are part of the current product line-up.
-The X-T30 replaced the earlier Fujifilm X-T20, while the M200 followed on from the Canon M100.
+The M200 is a recent model that features in the current product line-up of Canon.
+In contrast, the X-T30 has been discontinued (but can be found pre-owned on ebay).
+As a replacement in the same line of cameras, the X-T30 was succeeded by the Fujifilm X-T30 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon M200 and the Fujifilm X-T30?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.